LaurentChC/GettingData_CourseProject/CodeBook.md

 9. subject_train.txt: a (7352,1) table that contains numbers between 1 and 30 and encode the 30 individuals with whom the measurements were established.

-10. acivity_labels.txt: a correspondance table with dimension (6,2) that links the activity code to the activity label in plain text.
+10. activity_labels.txt: a correspondance table with dimension (6,2) that links the activity code to the activity label in plain text.

 Note : we infer from the dimensions of the data tables that
-1. the features.txt data represent the descriptive variable names of the X_test.txt and X_train.txt measuremnt data
+1. the features.txt data represent the descriptive variable names of the X_test.txt and X_train.txt measurement data

-2. The y_test data represent the activities to link to the rows of the X_test data, ie row n of y_test indicates the activity for which the measuremnts in row n of table X_test were performed.
+2. The y_test data represent the activities to link to the rows of the X_test data, ie row n of y_test indicates the activity for which the measurements in row n of table X_test were performed.
 The same holds for the y_train and X_train data.

 3. The subject_test.txt data represent the subject to link to the rows of the X_test data, ie row n of y_test indicates the individual for which the measurements in row n of table X_test were performed.
 The same holds for the subject_train and X_train data.